fh-fvtt/zweihander/README.md

-# ZWEIHÄNDER Grim & Perilous RPG system for FoundryVTT
+# Zweihänder Grim & Perilous RPG system for FoundryVTT

 Welcome!
-This project is an implementation of the ZWEIHÄNDER system for Foundry Virtual Tabletop.
+This project is an implementation of the Zweihänder system for Foundry Virtual Tabletop.
 It is currently in early development and, as such, unusable.

 ## Contributing